barbaracalderon/notes-on-javascript/README.md

 # EN: Notes on JavaScript

- These are my general notes on JavaScript.

- It's like a notepad: useful to keep track of information and come back later to review and refresh my memory.
+These are my general notes on JavaScript from "The Completete Javascript Course" by Jonas Schmedtmann.
+It's like a notepad to come back and review.

  *It's under construction.*